Ed Mangano: Tax Revolt Party

 The Tax Revolt Party (TR) was a minor political party in the United States founded in Nassau County, New York in 2009.
 It was unrelated to the similarly named Taxpayers Party of New York founded by Carl Paladino in 2010.

 In 2017, the Tax Revolt Party was effectively abandoned after its founder, Ed Mangano, chose not to seek re-election.
 Representative Peter T. King filed for use of the Tax Revolt line in the 2018 election, the only candidate of any office to do so.

 Background

 Nassau County's Tax Revolt Party provided a second ballot line to Republican candidate Ed Mangano during his 2009 run for Nassau County Executive.
-Mangano had only the Republican line while the Democratic, Independence, and Working Families lines went to County Executive Thomas Suozzi and the Conservative Party line went to Robert Bruno.
+Mangano had only the Republican line while the Democratic, Independence, and Working Families lines went to County Executive Tom Suozzi and the Conservative Party line went to Robert Bruno.

 Strategy

 The Tax Revolt Party benefits from New York's electoral fusion laws that permit a single candidate to receive endorsements from multiple parties.
 The Tax Revolt Party only endorses Republican Party candidates.
 In statewide races, the TRP only endorses people from Nassau County.